Mastermindzh/tidal-hifi/README.md

 ### Using source

-To install and work with the code on this project follow these steps:
+To install and work with the code on this project, follow these steps:

 - git clone [https://github.com/Mastermindzh/tidal-hifi.git](https://github.com/Mastermindzh/tidal-hifi.git)
 - cd tidal-hifi
 - npm install
 - npm start

-## features
+## Features

 - HiFi playback
 - Notifications